-27 Clogs on the equity of redemption
+25 27 Clogs on the equity of redemption

-- 27.1 The doctrine of "clogs on the equity of redemption" is abolished to the extent that it limits the freedom of the parties to a charge to determine its terms. - 27.2 For example, neither of the following is invalid solely on the ground that it is a clog on the equity of redemption: - (a) an option for the chargee to purchase charged assets; or - (b) an undertaking by the chargor in favour of the chargee which extends beyond the period of the charge. - 27.3 This does not affect the chargor's residual interest in the charged asset (see part 1) or the ability of the chargor to recover the charged assets once the secured obligation has been extinguished (for instance by performance).
+- 25.1 The doctrine of "clogs" on the equity of redemption" is abolished to the extent that it limits the freedom of the parties to a charge to determine its terms. - 25.2 For example, neither of the following is invalid solely on the ground that it is a clog on the equity of redemption: - (a) an option for the chargee to purchase charged assets; or - (b) an undertaking by the chargor in favour of the chargee which extends beyond the period of the charge. - 25.3 This does not affect the chargor's residual interestequity of redemption in the charged asset (see part 1) or, including the ability of the chargor to recover the charged assets once the secured obligation has been extinguished (for instance by performance see part 1).